-A was born on Date B in Country C. A came to the United States for employment reasons and obtained a green card in Year 1.
-A is a citizen and resident of Country C and will be subject to Country C tax on his worldwide income.
-On Date D, A relinquished his green card (expatriated).
-On the date of A's expatriation, his net worth exceeded the applicable amount set forth in section 877(a)(2).
+A was born on Date B in Country C. A and her spouse came to the United States for employment reasons.
+A was a lawful permanent resident withing the meaning of section 877(e).
+A is a citizen of Country C where she now lives and is fully subject to Country C income and estate tax on her worldwide income and estate.
+On Date D, A relinquished her green card.
+On the date of A's expatriation, her net worth exceeded the applicable amount set forth in section 877(a)(2).